 The tickets are usually much cheaper

 Less people know about the NBA preseason, so it’s a really good opportunity to get tickets you might never be able to afford during the regular season.
-Look at the tickets from this game of preseason basketball in NY, for example:
+Look at the tickets from this game of preseason basketball in Miami, for example: